Ryuho Okawa: Publications

 A vast amount of literature has been dedicated to Happy Science's doctrine.
 Okawa said they all have the purpose of learning Happy Science's fundamental scripture, "The Dharma of the Right Mind" (正心法語, Shōshin Hōgo).
 Okawa's publications come in three different types.
 One are the books containing spiritual messages from Okawa's communication with various spirits.
 The second type are transcriptions of Okawa's lectures and seminar-talks.
 The third are Okawa's writings.
 Other authors have contributed as well.
 Okawa's wife, Kyoko, published books, mainly for the female audience.
 Some high-ranked disciples have produced titles.
 Others are published under the name of Happy Science or its Public Relations Department, which include books, magazines, comics, and textbooks.

-Okawa is a prolific writer.
+Okawa was a prolific writer.
 By the early 1990s, he published about 20 to 30 books per year.
 He is said to have published over 300 books by 2004.

 Many of Okawa's publications became best-sellers.
 This may have been influenced by a practice of adherents purchasing copies and giving them out for free to attempt to convert new members.
 A practice of placing new copies of Okawa's publications in street libraries has also been reported.
 (Note: His 1991 books The Great Warning of Allah and The Terrifying Revelations of Nostradamus became best-sellers in that same year.
 His 1999 books The Laws of Prosperity (繁栄の法, Han-ei no hō) and The Syndrome of the Unhappy (幸福になれない症候群, Kōfuku-ni-Narenai Shōkō-gun) reached fourth and twelfth respectively in that year's best-seller list.
 The release of the film The Laws of the Sun in 2000, based on the book with the same name, caused the book version to become a best-seller that same year.
 In 2001, The Laws of Miracles (奇蹟の法, Kiseki no Hō) and The Origin of Love (愛の原点, Ai no Genten) became the top ten best-sellers.
 In 2002, The Laws of Triumph (常勝の法, Jōshō no Hō) was also a top ten best-seller.)
 Some of Okawa's books sold over a million copies.
 Okawa's main book The Laws of the Sun has "sold" the most copies, with ten million reported sold by January 2000.
 Happy Science said that by 1997, over 50 million copies of its titles were reported sold worldwide.

 Unlike traditional religious text, Okawa's writings are simple and written in casual language, like a generic self-help book.
-This simplicity may have helped make the books easier to sell..
+This simplicity may have helped make the books easier to sell.